The School of Dance: History

 In 2015, The School of Dance launched Dance is BEST, with new funding from the Ontario government for 40 dance workshops and arts activities designed to encourage physical activity, provide challenges for the brain, expand enjoyment of the arts and build new connections, both literally and figuratively, by connecting seniors and youth.
 The Dance is BEST projects will be presented in collaboration with Bruyère Continuing Care of Ottawa at four centres: Élisabeth Bruyère Residence, Saint-Louis Residence in connection with the Bruyère Village senior apartments, Saint Vincent Hospital, and Élisabeth Bruyère Hospital.

 In September 2015, The School of Dance began a year-long celebration of 37 years in Ontario, with a performance collaboration with the National Arts Centre Orchestra and the launch of Connecting With Dance for patients with Parkinson's disease.

 In 2016, Canada’s 150th birthday year saw TSOD celebrating with the Water Project in 11 fountains around Ottawa, Dancing in the Street in the Byward Market as guest artists of the City of Ottawa, 55 performances in 5 theatres and students from every province in Canada.
 In May 2016, the baby’s and toddlers program in the dragonfly division was created.

 In 2017, DanceONTour completed 264 projects in 91 sites around Ottawa.

 In 2018, The School launched Season 40, with the number 40 nestled into its original word-mark, vertical logo.
 The year-log celebrations include special programmes with the National Arts Centre and the National Gallery of Canada, plus more that 40 outreach projects all over Ottawa.

 In 2019, The School expanded all of its Senior’s programmes to include health and wellness activities.

 In 2020, The School began a busy season of 37 performances, 105 outreach workshops, hosting multiple guest choreographers.
 When COVD-19 struck the world, the Province of Ontario mandated the closing of the building.
 All classes, workshops, and performances moved online.

 In 2021, The School continued offering online classes in addition to in-person activities when possible.
 Performances moved online.

+In 2022, The School of Dance resumed in-person classes and performances, and launched the ‘Hands of TIME’ film and performance project for seniors with support from the Government of Canada’s New Horizons program.

+In 2023, The School of Dance welcomed Jean Grand-Maître as Artist In Residence and celebrated Season 45 with the TSOD 45!
+Performance at the Canadian Museum of History, featuring 60 students from the Professional Ballet Programme, along with works by choreographers Shaun Amyot, Mary Ross, Sylvie Desrosiers, Chisato Horikawa, Jean Grand-Maître, Henning Albrechtsen, composer James Wright, guest dance artists Robin Treleaven and Myrielle Bernier-Acuña performing with James Wright and Raphael Weinroth-Browne, and special guests - the Andara Quartet.